NextronSystems/analysis-cockpit-manual/maintenance/disk-space.rst

 .. warning::

-    Deleting old scans deletes information ASGARD Analysis Cockpit uses.
+    Deleting old scans deletes information which the Analysis Cockpit uses.

-    As an example: If you delete a scan with which an asset was marked in an incident case, this connection is no longer made and the asset will be shown with 0 incident cases.
+    Example: You have an incident case, which contains events from a certain scan.
+Those events are associated with an endpoint, since the events originate from that endpoint.
+When you delete this scan, no association between endpoint and incident case remains, thus the endpoint has one less ``Incident Case`` in the Assets View.

 Therefore only delete scans you no longer need.
 This can be done by selecting the scans and clicking ``Delete Events``.